-Applications for 2018 Scholarships & Grants CLOSED
+Applications for 2019 Scholarships & Grants

 The main aim of the CTO Foundation is to provide opportunities for Caribbean nationals to pursue studies in the areas of tourism, hospitality and language training.
 The Foundation selects individuals who demonstrate high levels of achievement and leadership both within and outside the classroom and who express a strong interest in making a positive contribution to Caribbean tourism.

 The deadline for submitting entries is Friday, 19 April 2019 at 11:59 p.m.
 Pacific Time.
 Late applications will not be accepted.
 All applications must be submitted online and will not be accepted via mail, email or fax.

 Scholarship winners will be announced by Sunday, 30 June 2019.

 To apply, visit: https://ctoscholarships2019.pgtb.me/VQFjkj

 The Foundation offers the following types of assistance:

 Arley Sobers Memorial Scholarship (US $5,000)

 This scholarship of up to US$5,000 is being offered to Caribbean nationals currently employed in national tourism organisations seeking to enhance their skills in tourism research or statistics.
 Applicants must provide a letter of employment stating the applicant’s job title and current duties and responsibilities; endorsement of the programme the applicant wishes to pursue and details of financial support the employer is willing to provide should the scholarship be insufficient to cover all additional costs associated with the course of study.
 Mr. Arley Sobers was the director of information management and research and acting secretary general at the CTO when he passed away suddenly in 2008.